stefan-b-jakobsson/x16-upgrade/README.md

 47.0.0).

 The program by default selects all three components for update.
-You may press the Custom button to select only the components you want.
+You may press the Custom button to select only some of the components for update.
 Please note that a custom update requires that you verify yourself that the components to be updated are compatible with the components that are not updated.